Predator6769/mian_Documentation/README (1).md

 ---

-## 🚗 Step 3: Publishing the Recorded Waypoints
+## Step 3: Publishing the Recorded Waypoints

 ### 1. Update CSV File Path
 Open:
 ```
 autoware_independent_utility/src/publish_waypoints/src/publish_waypoints.cpp
 ```
 and update the CSV file name to point to your recorded file.
+Do this using the variable **csv_file_path_**

 ### 2. Build and Run
 ```bash